Sijoma/CrowdDensityAnalysis/README.md

+## Introduction
+In the context of the university course ”Python in GIS” two different data types were provided, image data and smartphone trajectories including GPS points around the football stadium in Mönchengladbach.
+We were asked to develop a simple research question, which should be answered using the provided data.
+Dr. Florian Hillen presented a formula [1] to calculate the crowd density out of the movement speed of the persons.
+The second possibility to calculate the density is to use the image data and to do image recognition to examine persons in the area of interest.
+Thus, there are two different methods to calculate the crowd density around the stadium.
+In our project, we wanted to compare these two crowd density calculation methods and examine if there are differences in the results.
+Hence, the research question for the project is "Are the results of deriving the crowd density from image recognition coinciding with the results of the calculation using movement speed?”.

 ## What do these scripts do?

 Script1DensemapGenerator.py : Generates a crowd density map of a georeferenced aerial image and copy's the projection.